turingschool/curriculum/source/projects/monsterporium/introducing_services.markdown

 ### Identifying a Service

-A good candidate for extraction to a service...
+Good candidates for extraction to a service...

-* Has limited and known interactions with other parts of the domain logic
+* Have limited and known interactions with other parts of the domain logic
-* Are a conceptual piece of value rather than a just a piece of functionality
+* Are conceptual pieces of value rather than just pieces of functionality
 * Could potentially be reused in a different application

 Poor candidates for service extraction...